 Giant sequoias are the largest trees in the world by volume and only grow at elevations above 6000 feet.
 While the largest Giant sequoia in the world is located in Sequoia National Park, the giant sequoias located in Yosemite are still a sight to behold.

 Season: Spring- fall, waterfalls are their biggest in the spring

 - Time Needed: 2-3 days

-- A good place to see Glacial Striations is at Tuolumne Meadows on rocks by the river just off of the Soda springs/Parsons Memorial Lodge Trail.
+- A good place to see Glacial Striations is at Tuolumne Meadows on the flat rocks by the river just off of the Soda Springs/Parsons Memorial Lodge Trail.

 - Bring a bike to avoid riding the crowded shuttle, bike paths run along the entire Yosemite Valley and are mostly flat and not on the road.